tytydraco/yessleep/out/Theres_Something_In_the_Desert.md

 Gigi shot again, this time in my leg.
 The bone breaking was excruciating, but it stopped me from crawling.
 I layed there screaming, blood leaking out of me as my body tried to transform.

 “Say my name!”
-I screamed at Gigi again, hoping she’d understand.
+I screamed at Gigi, hoping she’d understand.
 She raised the gun again.

 “Patrick.”
 I heard her say.